-With the global disaster, Convid 19 virus, the Municipality and key stakeholders is in partnership setting preparedness as well contigincy plans in place.
-As a Municipality we adhere to the National Minister's plea of protecting ourselves and fellow South Africans by doing what is expected of us.
+With the global disaster, Convid 19 virus, the Municipality, and key stakeholders are in a partnership setting preparedness as well as contingency plans in place.
+As a Municipality, we adhere to the National Minister's plea of protecting ourselves and fellow South Africans by doing what is expected of us.